 Mask standards can be confusing: N95, KN95, FFP1, P2, or surgical mask?
-This quick run-down covers mask types, mask ratings, and their effectiveness at filtering particles.
+This quick run-down of mask specifications covers mask types, mask ratings, and their effectiveness at filtering particles.

 First off, let’s start with mask types (or certification types).
-In general, there are 3 (or sometimes 4) types of commonly used, disposable masks.
+In general, there are 3 types of commonly used, disposable masks.
 They are single-use face masks, surgical masks, and respirators.

 Mask Standards and Effectiveness Bottom Line